Friday, April 10, 2026

 Oh?
 Based on what evidence?

 Outside the Bible, this phrase is surprisingly more difficult to find than I anticipated.
-I used AI to locate a few examples:
+I used AI to locate everything it could find:

 In each case, “three days and three nights” is a figure of speech indicating a significant but inexact period of time.
 This means that in every instance outside the Bible, the phrase is not meant to be taken as a literal 72 hours.